Paul Fleischman's Official Website

 Seagull (1975)

-Samuel Beckett (1906-1989) is the best known playwright of the 20th century avant-garde.
+Samuel Beckett (1906-1989) is the best known writer of the 20th century avant-garde.
 An Irishman who spent most of his life in France, Beckett offers a farcical and pessimistic view of the human condition.
 His novels and plays are terse, enigmatic, and wildly experimental.
 Characters are often stuck in maddening, hopeless predicaments.
 A writer who distrusted words, Beckett was drawn to silence.
 His play Breath lasts less than a minute and contains only a single human cry.
 Beckett's view of life was shared by many writers who wrote in the style that came to be known as the Theater of the Absurd.
 In a world ruled by irrationality--the senseless slaughter of World War I, the nightmare of the Holocaust, the superpowers' rush toward nuclear annihilation--why should art make sense?
 Their works featured stories devoid of plot and resolution, words that didn't mean what they said, and an atmosphere of arbitrary illogic.

 RECOMMENDED PLAYS